Curve Point Distribution by Simpson Rule

 Totient Function

 C++.
-This is the Problem 69 from Project Euler.
-Question: Euler’s Totient function, φ(n) [sometimes called the phi function], is used to determine the number of numbers less than n which are relatively prime to n. […]
+This is the problem 69 from Project Euler.
+Question: Euler’s Totient function, φ(n) [sometimes called the phi function], is used to determine the number of numbers less than n which are relatively prime to […]

 Pell Equation